-5 Takeaways from The 2014 Science of Email Report8
+5 Takeaways from The 2014 Science of Email Report0

 The email marketing world is constantly evolving: subscriber preferences change, support for HTML and CSS is added (or removed, as was the case with Outlook.com and margins!), and email clients change the way we manage our inboxes.
-It’s up to us as marketers and designers to stay up on these trends to ensure that we’re putting our best email foot forward.
+With the science of email marketing changing, it’s up to us as marketers and designers to stay up on the these trends to ensure that we’re putting our best email foot forward.

 We recently worked with HubSpot to look at trends in the email marketing industry.
 These trends aren’t meant to be a measurement bar to compare your email marketing efforts against; rather they aim at inspiring you to test and optimize your campaigns.
 After all, there are no one-size-fits-all techniques and best practices that work across the board when it comes to email.